Brisppy/twitch-archiver/README.md

   --version             Show version number and exit.
   --show-config         Show saved config and exit.
 ```

+#### Watch Mode
+Watch mode can be used by adding the `-w` argument, repeatedly checking every 10 seconds for new VODs.

+My recommendation is to set up a systemd service to manage the starting / restarting of twitch-archiver, see [Systemd Service Setup](#systemd-service-setup) for how this can be done.

 #### Configuration
 By default, configuration files are stored in `$HOME/.config/twitch-archiver`